General Serre weight conjectures: Unramified groups

 \begin{defn} A \emph{Serre weight} is an isomorphism class of irreducible $\Fpbar$-repres\-entations of $G(\Fp)$.
 (Just as for $\GL_n$, we will sometimes abuse terminology and refer to an individual irreducible representation as a Serre weight.) \end{defn}

 Given a tamely ramified inertial $L$-parameter $\tau : I_\Qp \to \Ghat (\Fpbar)$ we will define below sets of Serre weights $\W^? (\tau)$ and $\Wexpl (\tau)$.
-These generalise respectively the construction in \cite{herzigthesis} and the construction in Section~\ref{sec:cryst-lifts-serre}.
+These generalise respectively the construction in \cite{herzigthesis} and the construction in Section~\ref{sec:expl-weight-conj}.
+(To be precise, in the latter case we will only generalise the case of $\GL_n$ over unramified extensions of $\Qp$.)
 Our main result, Theorem~\ref{thm:main-result}, will establish that the two sets are equal for generic $\tau$.